-If you don't meet the requirements you agreed to as part of your Job Plan, the Targeted Compliance Framework will apply.
+If you don't meet the requirements you agreed to as part of your Job Plan, we may need to apply our compliance framework.
+We call our compliance system the Targeted Compliance Framework.

 For more information about the Targeted Compliance Framework, visit Compliance, demerits and zones or you can call the Digital Services Contact Centre and they will: